What are the most important things to know about ibalizumab-uiyk?

 For more information about how you will receive ibalizumab-uiyk, see the FDA drug label.

 What should I do if I miss a dose?

-If you miss an appointment for your ibalizumab-uiyk infusion, contact your health care provider as soon as possible.
+If you miss an appointment for your ibalizumab-uiyk IV infusion or IV push, contact your health care provider as soon as possible.
 Your health care provider will help you resume treatment.